 This report also discusses the potential plugging of the AFW pump recirculation line orifices during operation of AFW with service water.
 This issue appears to have high safety significance.
 During development of modification packages in 1999, your staff recognized the potential for these orifices to plug.
 However, because of the lack of understanding of AFW design basis, the orifices were installed.
 In late 2001 and early 2002, the AFW/IA issue presented an opportunity to correct this lack of understanding, but no action was taken until the orifice for the "A" motor-driven AFW pump was found partially plugged on October 24, 2002, after post-maintenance testing of the pump.
 In February 2003, testing conducted for you by an independent laboratory demonstrated that the orifices would quickly plug when subjected to water-borne debris similar to that found in your service water system.
 The installation of the orifices is an apparent violation of 10 CFR Part 50, Appendix B, Criterion III, "Design Control."
 This issue was assessed using the NRC's Significance Determination Process (SDP) and was preliminarily determined to be Red, an issue with high safety significance that may result in additional inspection.
 This issue is of high safety significance because a common mode failure of the AFW pumps would result in substantially reduced mitigation capability for safely shutting down the plant in response to certain accidents.
 The assumptions and results of our preliminary SDP analysis are in Section 3.4.B of the attached inspection report.

 Your immediate compensatory and corrective actions for the apparent violation were adequate.
 These actions included a revalidation of the design basis of the AFW system, and the revision of procedures and training of operators so that the AFW system could be operated during accidents without dependence on pump recirculation flow.
 The apparent violation is being considered for escalated enforcement action in accordance with the "General Statement of Policy and Procedure for NRC Enforcement Actions" (Enforcement Policy), NUREG-1600.
-The current Enforcement Policy is included on the NRC's website at www.nrc.gov.
+The NRC also includes Issued Significant Enforcement Actions on its Web site.

 Before the NRC makes a final decision on this matter, we are providing you an opportunity to request a Regulatory Conference where you would be able to provide your perspectives on the significance of the findings, the bases for your position, including any revised or new information associated with your risk analysis, and whether you agree with the apparent violation.
 If you choose to request a conference, it should be held within 30 days of the receipt of this letter and we encourage you to submit your evaluation and any differences with the NRC evaluations at least one week prior to the conference in an effort to make the conference more efficient and effective.
 If a conference is held, it will be open for public observation.
 The NRC will also issue a press release to announce the conference.
 If you decide to submit only a written response, such submittal should be sent to the NRC within 30 days of the receipt of this letter.